Proper Preparation and Planning (The Boys episode): Plot

 In a flashback, shortly after the revelation that his wife Becca is still alive, Billy Butcher wakes up in a parking lot of a restaurant; he attempts to write down everything he remembers about Becca's house, but after seeing on a TV news broadcast that he is being framed for Madelyn Stillwell's murder, (Note: As depicted in "You Found Me".) he flees.

 In the present, after reuniting with the Boys, Butcher approaches his former mentor, Grace Mallory, at Susan Raynor's funeral.
 Mallory agrees to help Butcher find Becca in exchange for delivering the Supe terrorist to her.
 Kimiko attempts to tell Frenchie about the Supe terrorist by repeatedly pointing to the word "boy", but Frenchie does not understand.

 Homelander visits his son Ryan and attempts to get to know him.
 Becca argues with Homelander, who wants Ryan to learn to use his powers, while she wants to raise him as a normal kid.
 After Homelander refuses to leave her and Ryan alone, Becca calls Dr. Park and confronts him over Vought's failure to fulfill their promise to keep Homelander away from them.
 Dr. Park explains that Homelander did not react well after learning of Ryan's existence and that Vought did not want to further antagonize him.
-Becca confronts Homelander by demanding he leave but he refuses.
+Becca confronts Homelander by demanding him to leave but he refuses.

 Meanwhile, the Deep is drugged and locked in a room by Carol and Eagle the Archer, who hope to put him on a "journey" of self-confidence and convince him to join the Church of the Collective.
 The Deep has a hallucination of his gills speaking to him and has a "heart-to-heart" conversation with them where he confesses his insecurities, revealing that he abuses women as a defense mechanism.
 Eventually, the Deep manages to make amends with himself and regains his confidence before his gills comfort him, and they start singing together.